 The goal of the Behavioral Medicine Service is to provide support and assistance to medical care providers and their patients so that the patient’s emotional and mental health needs can be addressed within the context of their overall medical care.
 The service operates under the premise that integrated behavioral medicine has the potential to benefit both patient and physician by improving access to behavioral health care for medically compromised individuals, improving adherence to medical treatments, targeting lifestyle and psychosocial issues effecting wellness, addressing issues of pain management, stress tolerance, addictions, coping, and by helping to prevent the development of more serious mental health disorders through early recognition and intervention.

-- Menopause, Intimacy and Sexuality clinic within the gynecology-oncology service.
-Within this clinic, interns work closely with a faculty gynecologist and gynecology-oncology surgeon and perform brief individual behavioral health consultations with women who have a history of cancer and whose primary concern relates to sexuality, sexual functioning, body image, or menopause.
-In certain cases, interns may also follow some of these patients for brief individual or couples behavior therapy to address targeted areas of concern.
+- Menopause, Intimacy and Sexuality (SIMS) clinic: Within the Department of Gynecology-Oncology, fellows participate in a twice monthly clinic and work closely with a faculty gynecologist and gynecology-oncology surgeon and perform brief individual behavioral health consultations with women who have a history of cancer and whose primary concern relates to sexuality, sexual functioning, body image, or menopause.
+In certain cases, fellows may also follow some of these patients for brief individual or couples behavior therapy to address targeted areas of concern.

 Seminars and Specialized Training

-Behavioral Medicine interns are also invited to attend the YNHH Dialectical Behavior Therapy Summer Seminar (July and August).
+Behavioral Medicine fellows are also invited to attend the YNHH Dialectical Behavior Therapy Summer Seminar (July and August).
 This seminar covers theory, formulation and major strategies of Dialectical Behavior Therapy (DBT) as it is applied to treating severe borderline personality disorder in outpatient and day hospital settings.
 Attendees actively engage the material through discussions of cases and video examples, skills practice, self-monitoring and problem solving exercises, and role play.